-Biodiversity – The Last of the Wild are areas of high biodiversity importance based exclusively on intact habitats with low vulnerability which are typically large geographic regions.
+Biodiversity importance – The Last of the Wild are areas of high biodiversity importance based exclusively on intact habitats with low vulnerability which are typically large geographic regions.
 It is a global scale prioritisation approach and therefore more detailed information is needed for site-scale assessment and decision making.

-Socio-cultural – The Last of the Wild areas are generally not associated with many socio-cultural values due to a lack of significant human presence and intervention within these areas.
+Socio-cultural values – The Last of the Wild areas are generally not associated with many socio-cultural values due to a lack of significant human presence and intervention within these areas.

 - Sanderson, E. W. et al. The Human Footprint and the Last of the Wild.
 Bioscience 52, 891–904 (2002).

 - Olson, D. M. et al. Terrestrial Ecoregions of the World : A New Map of Life on Earth.
 Bioscience 51, 933–938 (2001).

 - Brooks, T. M. et al. Global Biodiversity Conservation Priorities.
 Science (80-. ).
 313, 58–61 (2006).